 Although Lloyd's capital setting processes use a capital requirement set at Syndicate level as a starting point, the requirement to meet Solvency II and Lloyd's capital requirements apply at overall and member level only respectively, not at Syndicate level.
-Accordingly the capital requirement in respect of Syndicate 1699, which was set using the Lloyd's Syndicate Benchmark Model, is not disclosed in these financial statements.
+Accordingly the capital requirement in respect of Syndicate 2288 is not disclosed in these financial statements.